ChrisLinn/ink/source/_posts/home.md

         - implement other mining-related functionalities in bytomd (the bytomd daemon node), including set-mining-address and set-coinbase-arbitrary
     - chain-interoperability-related:
         - __take charge of__ bystack's chain interoperability, mainly cross-chain transactions and two-way peg federation
+    - TSS related:
+        + __take charge of__ Bytom's TSS usage in cross-chain federation
     * wallet-related:
         - work as core developer of blockcenter, a semi-centralized crypto-currency wallet back-end server, supporting mutiple blockchains and assets on them
-            + take part in the architecture design
-            + get highly involved in the database scheme design
-            + get highly involved in the implementation and optimization
+        - design and implement a key management service for Bytom DEX
         - implement wallet related functionalities in bytomd, including global transaction index and version update mechanism
     * p2p-related:
         * __take charge of__ the PreCogs Projects, discovering and monitoring global bytomd nodes status